catios/cati/doc/api/package/Pkg.md

         "pkga | pkgb >= 1.0",
         "pkga | pkgb | pkgc",
         "pkga | pkgb & pkgc = 1.0",

+        `virtual` argument:

+        this argument can make a virtual package state for example package `testpkgz` is not installed, but we want to check the query when this is installed we can set that package in virtual system to query checker calculate tha package as installed/removed
+        virtual structure: this is dictonary:
+        {
+            'install': [
+                ## a list from installed packages:
+                ['testpkgx', '1.0'],
+                ['testpkgz', '3.7.11'],
+                ...
+            ]
+        }

     `get_conffiles(self)`
     :   Returns package conffiles list